A125141/NinjaNet/README.md

 ![image](https://github.com/ABooD125141/NinjaNet/assets/136172276/f4c5a841-a0e0-4951-bb20-e59f8b0c8246)

-# HIDEFILE WiFi Hacking Tool
+# NinjaNet WiFi Hacking Tool

 ## Description

-HIDEFILE is a straightforward Python tool designed to hack WiFi networks using a password list.
+NinjaNet is a straightforward Python tool designed to hack WiFi networks using a password list.
 It utilizes the PyWiFi library to interact with WiFi networks and attempts passwords from user-provided or saved password lists.

 ## Features